 - UNESCO/IMarEST Marine Studies Awards (2019) Why we need our sharks.
 Invited speaker, finalist.

-- University of Western Australia Postgraduate Symposium (2019) Where are Australia’s oceanic sharks?
+- University of Western Australia Postgraduate Symposium (2019) Where Australia’s wild things roam (our oceanic sharks)

 - Australian Marine Sciences Association (2019) Shark conservation hindered by lack of habitat protection.

 - Meet the Scientist: Ocean Odyssey (2019) Sharks and where to find them.
 SciTech, Perth.